 Besides the clear need to stay compliant with local laws on noise, railroad companies have an ethical duty to protect the nearby residents and the environment.
 According to the National Institute of Health, unwanted noise is the primary complaint related to railroads, switching stations, and rail hubs.

 Stakeholders understand the impact of noise on the environment and people, so many opt to pre-empt complaints with a mitigation solution like our noise barrier walls.
 By being proactive, a rail company can protect themselves from problems and be a good steward of the community.

-Two Primary Objectives For Our Rail Sound Wall Project
+Two Primary Objectives For Our Railway Sound Wall Project

 How Noise Levels Harm The Environment

-How Freight Noise Control Can Be Beautiful and Functional
+How Freight Train Noise Control Can Be Beautiful and Functional